X

 1. Fossil:

 It is a cross-platform capable of distributed version control, wiki services, bug tracking, and blogging.
 It has a built-in interface and reduces the complexity of project tracking.
 It also helps to promote situational awareness.
-The technotes can be created to associate wikis in time rather than a topic.
+The techniques can be created to associate wikis with time rather than a topic.
 It is an open-source tool and also lets record milestones, process checkpoints, and blog entries.

 1. Lighthouse:

 A more common design can be approached to the bug ticketing systems.
 The tagging system is the strongest point of the lighthouse that makes bug hunting.
-Github is one of the apps that help lighthouse API to the plugin, and it helps in bug management.
-The teams can be allowed on bugs through e-mail by email functionality while lighthouse is having feature itself.
+GitHub is one of the apps that help lighthouse API to the plugin, and it helps in bug management.
+The teams can be allowed on bugs through e-mail by email functionality while the lighthouse has having feature itself.

 1. RT and RTIR:

 Request Tracker(RT) is a support ticket platform for helpdesk questions, bugs, security relations, and support issues.
-If we send an email it will receive in the request tracker and be used to access everyone in the team whereas autoresponder is used to support the ticket management more effectively.
-It can be possible because the users can acknowledge the email and also to manage tickets it can create custom scripts.
+If we send an email it will be received in the request tracker and be used to access everyone in the team whereas autoresponder is used to support the ticket management more effectively.
+It is possible because the users can acknowledge the email and also to manage tickets it can create custom scripts.

 1. Redmine:

-Redmine is open-source project management which is still using for a decade and is compatible with PostgreSQL, SQ lite, and Microsoft SQL.
+Redmine is an open-source project management which has still used for a decade and is compatible with PostgreSQL, SQ lite, and Microsoft SQL.
 It is flexible project management that is written by using Ruby.
 It is possible on the rails framework.
 The features of Redmine include more than one project management at a time.
 Sometimes Redmine is referred to as more than a bug tracker.

 1. Trello: